If you are struggling financially because of the COVID-19 pandemic please go to our financial help for residents page.

 - visiting armed forces, people in certain international and defence organisations, those with diplomatic privileges and immunities

-- 18 or 19 year olds who are still at school or have recently left school
+- 18 or 19 years old and are still at school or have recently left school

-- Members of religious communities (such as monks and nuns)
+- a member of a religious community (such as monks and nuns)

 You can also apply in writing to: